stephenhouser/aoc2023/Day-07/README.md

 Example answer: _6440_

+Answer: _250232501_

 ## Part Two

-The `J` card acts as a joker.
+- The `J` card acts as a joker.
 Its value is `0` but can duplicate any existing card in the hand to make a better `rank`
+- Choose the best hand for the hand's value, use same `bid` * `position`
+- Answer is sum of all values

 Example answer _5905_

+Answer: _249138943_